 You see, even a latency of just 180 milliseconds can pose a threat to the traders.
 Hence, the concept of minimum latency is vital to gain a competitive advantage.
 Speaking of latency, do you know what other aspect gets affected by latency?
 The payment processing.
 Latency affects smaller traders because the transaction of money gets incredibly slower.
 This happens when traders are only limited to one payment method.
 Multiple payment methods thus help to solve this issue.
 If one payment route is laggy, you can try the other.

-Payment orchestration platforms, like Zed Network, offer multifold transaction routes for traders.
+Payment orchestration platforms, like ZED, offer multifold transaction routes for traders.
 They support wire transfers, direct bank deposits, credit card transactions, mobile wallet deposits, and much more.
 They also support cash pick-ups and delivery in multiple currencies.
-Not only that, POPs use intelligent transaction routing for higher approval rates and lower costs.
+Not only that, POPs use intelligent transaction routing for higher FX rates and lower costs.
 By using a transaction fail-over process, they avoid lost revenue and reduce declined transactions.

 The forex market has its own strengths and weaknesses.
 POPs are indeed a natural evolution of the market; however, they alone can not address all the concerns.
 To maximize the efficiency of the market and reach a level playing field, the market needs a plethora of information, awareness, and lesser latency.